Backing Up Your Data

 External hard drives

 External hard drives are plugged into your computer’s USB port and provide extra storage space.
 They can be purchased online or at electronics stores and usually start at about $60 for 1 terabyte (1000GB).
 If you work with large amounts of data, it is wise to have at least one external hard drive if not multiple.
+If your external hard drive isn't recognize by your computer when plugged in, visit our article about external storage troubleshooting.

 Once you’ve plugged in and initialized your external hard drive, you can simply drag and drop (copy and paste) the data from your user folder on your computer (a folder usually named after your MCAD username) to a folder on your external hard drive.
 This is an effective way to back up your files, but it requires more manual attention and will not back up data that is stored in hidden folders, such as bookmarks, stickies, Apple Notes and app preferences.
 This method may be preferred by users who don’t store very much data locally on their computer.